Shayanvatsa/To-Do-List/README.md

 Contributions are welcome!
 Here's how you can contribute:

 Fork the repository.
-Create a new branch: `git checkout -b feature/your-feature-name`.
+Create a new branch: git checkout -b feature/your-feature-name.
-Make your changes and commit them: `git commit -m "Add your message here"`.
+Make your changes and commit them: git commit -m "Add your message here".
-Push to the branch: `git push origin feature/your-feature-name`.
+Push to the branch: git push origin feature/your-feature-name.
 Open a pull request.